hmc-cs111-fall2015/project-notebook/Entry 1 -- November 1.md

 code, and any other resources that you think will help clearly convey your design process.

+Starting last thursday I have been extremely sick and pretty much unable to think about anything having to do with school.
+I'm just now starting to recover which is great!

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do